AmazeeLabs/bounce_convert/README.txt

 1. Make sure that you have created a Bounce Convert Campaign node.
 2. Make sure that you are moving your mouse cursor above the browser plane (for example, by moving your mouse as if to click your browser's "back" button).
-2. Make sure that your campaign is set to ACTIVE and PUBLISHED (two separate settings).
+3. Make sure that your campaign is set to ACTIVE and PUBLISHED (two separate settings).
-3. Check your campaigns page visitility and role visibility settings.
+4. Check your campaign's page visitility and role visibility settings.
 For testing, we suggest you remove all page rules and role visibility roles.
-4. Make sure that the cookie expiration time has passed, or the popup will not be shown again for your browser.
+5. Make sure that the cookie expiration time has passed, or the popup will not be shown again for your browser.
 For testing, set cookie expiration to 0 (zero).